Diethor1/Taskmaster/README.md

 ## Prepare Input Files:

-Place the following CSV files in the project directory:
+The following CSV files with example data are in the project directory:

 teamleden.csv: Contains team member data. taken.csv: Contains task data. urgentie.csv: Contains urgency level data.

+## Settings.py
+The settingsfile contains instructions on how to add your own data to start appointing tasks randomly.

 ## Run the Program: Execute the script: